poolshark-protocol/docs/site/content/docs/smart-contracts/overview.en.md

 > [**OceanBook Router Interface**](https://docs.poolsharks.io/docs/smart-contracts/v1/interfaces/IOceanBookRouter.en.md)

-The router will serve as the gateway for the PoolShark UI to plug into the smart contracts on-chain.
+The router will serve as the gateway for the Poolshark UI to plug into the smart contracts on-chain.
 It natively supports single trades and multihop trades amongst pools and books.

 ### Liquidity Position Manager